ideafarm/ipdos/README.md

 (4) Open a command prompt and execute:    " ideafarm "

-(5) Wait until the "IdeaFarm (tm) Elves" window displays [user] in the title bar and "anonymous" in the top left corner of the black window.
+(5) Wait until the "IdeaFarm (tm) Elves" window displays [user] in the title bar and a line that begins with "anonymous ideafarm_wo" in the top left corner of the black window.

 (6) Press the 'a' key to select "anonymous".

-(7) The "IdeaFarm (tm) Elves" window will now be blank except for a single line: "adamlow ascii ...".
+(7) The "IdeaFarm (tm) Elves" window will now be blank except for a single line (which probably wraps unless the window is maximized): "adamlow ascii ...".
 When you see this, IdeaFarm (tm) Bundle has been built.

 (8) Press the 'e' key ; then press the '1' key .
 This opens the source file for "scratch adam 1", using the Rimstar Programmers' Editor.